We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Some people do not have enough iron in their bodies.
-Taking iron supplements can help return their levels of this mineral to a healthy volume.
+Taking iron supplements may help return their levels of this mineral to a healthy volume.
 Some kinds of iron supplements include ferrous sulfate and ferric citrate.

 Iron is a vital mineral with a variety of roles in bodily functioning.
 It is particularly important in keeping red blood cells healthy.

 This article looks at types of iron supplements available, some conditions that might require iron supplements, side effects, dosages, and alternatives to iron supplements.